-NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED)
+NOTES TO CONDENSED CONSOLIDATED FINANCIAL STATEMENTS-(Continued) (UNAUDITED) (dollars in thousands, except for per share data, unless otherwise noted)

 Clarifying the Definition of a Business-In January 2017, the FASB issued updated guidance to clarify the definition of a business within the context of business combinations.
 The updated guidance requires that when substantially all of the fair value of the gross assets acquired (or disposed of) is concentrated in a single identifiable asset or a group of similar identifiable assets, the set is not a business.
 This updated guidance is expected to reduce the number of transactions that need to be further evaluated as business combinations.
 If further evaluation is necessary, the updated guidance will require that a business set include, at a minimum, an input and a substantive process that together significantly contribute to the ability to create output.
 The updated guidance will remove the evaluation of whether a market participant could replace missing elements.
 The new guidance is effective for annual and interim periods beginning after December 15, 2017 and is to be applied on a prospective basis.
 The Company is currently evaluating the new guidance.